Students

 PhD STUDENTS

-Co-supervisors: Johanna Mappes and Astrid Groot
+Co-supervisors: Johanna Mappes and Emily Burdfield-Steel

 After finishing her MSc at the Mappes’ Lab (and getting a cum laude degree for it!), Cristina started her PhD on the role of chemical communication in the divergence process between the European and Caucasian populations of the wood tiger moth.
 See more here.